📢 NEW RELEASE ALERT

 Visual Design Interface

 SSIS provides a user-friendly, visual design interface within SQL Server Data Tools (SSDT), which is based on Visual Studio.
-You can use this to design ETL workflows by dragging and dropping components onto a canvas and configuring them through a graphical interface.
+You can use this during SSIS ETL by dragging and dropping components onto a canvas and configuring them through a graphical interface.

 Broad Data Source Support